 Itching to write?
 Not yet.

-How to make a strong pitch / sales deck / write an explainer video script
+How to make an engaging explainer video script

 - Hear the voiceover tone in your mind.
 Define it.